 - Take a hot bath 90 minutes before bedtime.

-- If you find yourself watching the time through the night, place the clock face out of sight.
-Do not watch the clock.
+- If you find yourself watching the time on the clock all the time, it is recommended to place the clock out of sight.

 If this does not care about your sleep problems, tell your doctor about it.
 He can check any conditions you might have, your medications and let you know if a sleep specialist might help.